slovely/TypeScriptDefinitionsGenerator/readme.md

 ### Thanks
 Massive thanks go to [Lukas Kabrt](https://bitbucket.org/LukasKabrt/) for his wonderful [TypeLite](https://bitbucket.org/LukasKabrt/typelite/) library which does the bulk of the
 TypeScript generation.
 I am pleased that I was able to contribute the first version of generics support to his project while making this project.

+Also thanks to [Murat Girgin](https://github.com/muratg) whose work on SRTS provided inspiration for the SignalR hub generation (indeed an earlier version used a hacked version of this library).